 Carol Snell-Feikema teaches Spanish language, Immigration Issues and community-learning, Latin American Civilization, Spanish Civilization and Spanish Literature.
 She and her husband, Michael, led the EMU Spain and Morocco Cross-Cultural Semester Fall 2013.
 A native of Iowa, she has also lived, studied and traveled extensively throughout Mexico and Central America.

 She received her Master’s Degree in Spanish from Minnesota State University, Mankato in 2004.
 Her thesis, “The Process of Concientización in Isabel Allende’s De amor y de sombra,” studies the process of spiritual awakening and critical consciousness in the context of the Pinochet dictatorship in Chile.
 She studied Globalization and Liberation Theology at Departamento Ecuménico de Investigaciones in San Jose, Costa Rica with professors, human rights workers and missioners from throughout Latin America.

+Andrew White is a native of Western Oregon.
 After completing a bachelor’s degree, Andrew spent two years doing volunteer work in Eastern Europe – mostly in Bulgaria.
 Returning to the USA, he went on to earn an M.A. in English at Oregon State University (1999) and a Ph.D. in English at Washington State University (2003).

 Before coming to EMU in August 2008, Andrew taught at the American University in Bulgaria, an American-style residential, liberal arts college in the Balkans.
 His research interests include early American literature (esp. religion), ethnic studies, and Balkan studies.
 Andrew teaches courses in literary studies (including Shakespeare and ethnic literatures), first-year writing, and speech.